vianna-research/website/pages/01_workgroups/nogueira/research/music_and_CI.md

 # Music4u

-* Difficult to enjoy complex music as i.e. classical pieces.
+* Difficult to enjoy complex music as i.e. classical pieces for CI-users.
 * Investigating, which musical component (i.e. melody) in instrumental classical music CI-users want to enhance.
 * Testing, if selective attention decoding is possible for CI-users.
 * Feeding EEG-data into neural networks to enhance source separation of attended sound source.